porterehunley/OneReview_Application/README.md

 ## Backend Breakdown

-This project is composed of three seperate applications running in paralell.
+This project is composed of three seperate applications running in parallel.
 The chart below should show how everything interacts.

 ![Backend Flowchart](https://i.ibb.co/2vsQKks/Screen-Shot-2019-08-21-at-12-03-30-PM.png)